 Growing in Faith.
 As your child grows and develops, we would like to support you in their faith development.
 When it comes time for further Sacraments of Initiation (Communion and Confirmation), you will have the opportunity to enrol your children in the programs and liturgical celebrations designed to support them in their growth in faith.

-If you require further information, contact our Sacraments Coordinator, Sharon Freeman, at the Parish Office on 9816 9291 or at email@example.com.
+If you require further information, contact the Parish Office on 9816 9291 or at firstname.lastname@example.org.

-If you are ready to present your child for Baptism, please contact us to discuss arrangements due to the current COVID-19 restrictions for places of worship.
+If you are ready to present your child for Baptism, please complete the Baptism Registration Form.